 Things to do

 There are great outdoor activities on our doorstep.
 We are close to the Preseli Hills, a superb area for walking and cycling.
 It’s known as Bluestone Country because the Preseli Hills are where the Stonehenge bluestones are believed to have come from.
 Great tracks for mountain biking as well.
 Activities in our area also include fishing, kayaking and horse riding.
+On holiday with your dog?
+Check out our guide to some of the best dog walks in Pembrokeshire.

 Beaches and Islands